Clara Rackham: Final years

-Clara became a well-known figure in Cambridge in her later years, riding everywhere on her bicycle, doing voluntary work in the community, enjoying her contact with young and old alike, adjusting with indomitable good humour to her own loss of hearing, and reading aloud to the partially sighted.
+Rackham became a well-known figure in Cambridge in her later years, riding everywhere on her bicycle, doing voluntary work in the community, enjoying her contact with young and old alike, adjusting with indomitable good humour to her own loss of hearing, and reading aloud to the partially sighted.
 In 1962 she delivered her last speech at the Golden Jubilee of the Cambridge Branch of the National Council of Women of Great Britain.
-In 1993 Joyce Bellamy and Eileen Price, who wrote the entry on Clara Rackham in The Dictionary of Labour Biography, recalled how overwhelmed they had been by the public response to a letter requesting information about Clara's life and work which they had sent to The Cambridge Evening News in 1980.
-Although she had been brought up in the Christian faith, her outlook on life became decidedly secular over the years and she eventually joined the Humanist Association.
-Bellamy and Price note that Clara had come to adopt the practice of waiting outside the borough council chamber until the prayers before council meetings had finished.
-She also refused the Mayoralty of the borough of Cambridge because she did not wish to take part in religious observances while agreeing to chair meetings of Cambridge City Council which were not preceded by prayers (1956–1958).
+In 1993 Joyce Bellamy and Eileen Price, who wrote the entry on Rackham in The Dictionary of Labour Biography, recalled how overwhelmed they had been by the public response to a letter requesting information about her life and work which they had sent to The Cambridge Evening News in 1980.
+Although she had been brought up in the Christian faith, her outlook on life became decidedly secular over the years and she eventually joined the British Humanist Association.
+Bellamy and Price note that Rackham had come to adopt the practice of waiting outside the borough council chamber until the prayers before council meetings had finished.
+She also refused the mayoralty of Cambridge because she did not wish to take part in religious observances while agreeing to chair meetings of Cambridge Borough Council which were not preceded by prayers (1956–1958).
 She declined the Freedom of the City of Cambridge, requesting instead that a bench be placed outside the Meadowcroft retirement home on Trumpington Road for the use of the residents.
-She stated that she did not want to have a bust of herself displayed in Shire Hall during her lifetime but stipulated that the council could do whatever they thought was appropriate after her death.
+She stated that she did not want to have a bust of herself displayed in Shire Hall, Cambridge during her lifetime but stipulated that the council could do whatever they thought was appropriate after her death.

-Clara initially moved into the Langdon House residential care home after the death of her sister, Margaret, who had lived with her at 9 Park Terrace after Harris Rackham died.
-She then relocated herself voluntarily to Meadowcroft to make available a place at Langdon House for an old person who was poorer than she was before returning to Langdon House when another place there became available.
-Clara died peacefully in Langdon House in 1966 after enjoying her 90th birthday celebrations, which were attended by friends and well-wishers representing over twenty local organisations, charities, and voluntary groups which she had supported over the years.
-She was cremated at the cemetery in Huntingdon Road on 15 March 1966.
+Rackham moved into the Langdon House residential care home after the death of her sister, Margaret, who had lived with her at 9 Park Terrace after Harris Rackham died.
+She then relocated herself to Meadowcroft to make available a place at Langdon House for an old person who was poorer than she was before returning to Langdon House when another place there became available.
+Rackham died in Langdon House in 1966 after enjoying her 90th birthday celebrations, which were attended by friends and well-wishers representing over twenty local organisations, charities, and voluntary groups which she had supported over the years.
+She was cremated at the cemetery on Huntingdon Road on 15 March 1966.
 A tribute written in the Newnham College Roll Letter in 1967 reads: